 c.
 Does the University offer fee waivers?

 In an effort to reduce financial barriers to attending graduate school, the Kenneth P. Dietrich Graduate School of Arts and Sciences offers application fee waivers.
 Please note that fee waivers are approved on a case-by-case basis and not all fee waiver requests will be granted.
 All requests received will be reviewed and responded to within 48 hours during normal business hours: Monday - Friday 8:30a.m. to 5:00p.m.
-EST. To be considered for a fee waiver, please complete the following fee waiver survey for review: https://pitt.co1.qualtrics.com/jfe/form/SV_cD38CmmjcOT3Tvw.
+EST. To be considered for a fee waiver, please see the following website for fee waiver information and application: https://www.asgraduate.pitt.edu/admissions/application-fee-waivers

 a.
 What are the minimum TOEFL/IELTS Scores that I must have?